For Physicians Thought Leadership

 AdventHealth Altamonte One of Three Sites Worldwide Participating in Study on Use of the da Vinci SP Surgical System for Complex Colorectal Procedures

-On July 19, 2022, AdventHealth Digestive Health and Surgery Institute colorectal surgeon Mark Soliman, MD, completed the first complex colorectal surgical case in the Southeast U.S. using the da Vinci SP® Surgical System as part of a prospective, multi-center investigation titled da Vinci SP® Investigational Device Exemption Study in Colorectal Procedures.
+On July 19, 2022, AdventHealth Digestive Health Institute colorectal surgeon Mark Soliman, MD, completed the first complex colorectal surgical case in the Southeast U.S. using the da Vinci SP® Surgical System as part of a prospective, multi-center investigation titled da Vinci SP® Investigational Device Exemption Study in Colorectal Procedures.

 Mark Soliman, MD